psy0rz/zfs_autobackup/README.md

 #### Generate SSH key on `backup`

-On the server that runs zfs-autobackup you need to create an SSH key.
+On the backup-server that runs zfs-autobackup you need to create an SSH key.
 You only need to do this once.

 Use the `ssh-keygen` command and leave the passphrase empty: